Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 		* `context.api.version` - version of API
 		* `context.api.last_major_update` - time of the last update, that somehow broke backward compatibility
 		* `context.api.next_major_update` - time of the next scheduled update, that can break compatibility, or` null`, if no updates are scheduled
+		* `context.api.tested_features` - the list (comma-separated) of features with version numbers our API supports, but with no guarantee for backward compatibility if updated (in this case there will be no changes to `context.api.next_major_update` as well)
+		* `context.api.documentation` - an URL to the latest version of documentation

 Note: it makes sense to check `context.api.version` and, if `context.api.next_major_update` is not `null`, notify yourself and review the changelog.
 If there are no changes in the changelog that violate the compatibility of your application, make sure that the value of `context.api.next_major_update` won't exceed the current one.
 If there are changes, adjust the application logic so, that after the specified time a new logic is applied.
 Additional note: in case the backward compatibility is violated only for one API call, then `context.api.next_major_update` won't be `null` just for this call.